-- In case of an individual asset, at the higher of the assets' fair value less cost to sell and value in use, and - In case of cash generating unit (a group of assets that generates identified, independent cash flows), at the higher of cash generating unit's fair value less cost to sell and value in use.
+-In case of an individual asset, at the higher of assets' fair value less cost to sell and value in use; and -in case of cash generating unit (a group of assets that generates identified, independent cash flows), at the higher of cash generating unit's fair value less cost to sell and value in use.

-In assessing value in use, the estimated future cash flows are discounted to their present value using pre-tax discount rate that reflects current market assessments of the time value of money and risk specified to the asset.
-In determining fair value less cost to sell, recent market transaction are taken into account.
+In assessing value in use, the estimated future cash flows are discounted to their present value using pre-discount rate that reflects current market assessments of the time value of money and risk specified to the asset.
+In determining fair value less cost to sell, recent market transaction re taken account.
 If no such transaction can be identified, an appropriate valuation model is used.

-Impairment losses of continuing operations, including impairment on inventories, are recognised in the Statement of Profit and Loss, except for properties previously revalued with the revaluation taken to other comprehensive income.
-For such properties, the impairment is recognised in other comprehensive income up to the amount of any previous revaluation.
+Impairment losses of continuing operations, including impairment of inventories, are recognised in the Statement of Profit and Loss, except for properties previously revalued with the revaluation taken to OCI.For such properties, the impairment is recognised in OCI up to the amount of any previous revaluation.

-When the Company considers that there are no realistic prospects of recovery of the asset, the relevant amounts are written off.
+When the company considers there is no realistic prospects of recovery of the asset, the relevant amounts are written off.
 If the amount of impairment loss subsequently decreases and the decrease can be related objectively to an event occurring after the impairment was recognised, then the previously recognised impairment loss is reversed through the Statement of Profit and Loss.

-xii) Cash and cash equivalents
+x) Cash and cash equivalents

-Cash and cash equivalents in the Balance Sheet comprises of cash at banks and on hand and short-term deposits with an original maturity of three month or less, which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents in the Balance Sheet comprises of cash at bank and on hand and short-term deposits with an original maturity of three months or less, which are subject to an insignificant risk of changes in values.

-xiii) Segment reporting
+xi) Segment Reporting

-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker regularly monitors and reviews the operating result of the whole Company as one segment of "Hotels and Hospitality".
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
+The chief operating decision maker regularly monitors and reviews the operating result of the whole Company as one segment of "Real Estate Development".
 Thus, as defined in Ind AS 108 "Operating Segments", the Company's entire business falls under this one operational segment.